 By doing these, you’ll remember and absorb the information – not just read it.

 Another study technique is spaced repetition.
 This aims to revise information repeatedly at specific intervals.
-The key with this is to leave gaps between revision sessions to let information sink in.
+The key to this is to leave gaps between revision sessions to let the information sink in.